danielssonn/ethTO/README.md

 ### Product

 - Cross-chain NFT renting experience
-- With simple and straightforward UX
+- With simple and straightforward UX, without wallet juggling
 - No matter what chain and which wallet or tokens you have
 - You can list and rent NFTs on multiple chains, without the multi chain hassle
+- At the end of the reantal period, the NFT can be:
+    - automatically returned (future)
+    - forfeited and collateral returned to the lender (future)

+### UX inspiration
+- We didn't want to use the typical grid-based listings
+- Our UX concept is that of Arrivals and Departures boards at airports
+- We think this might provide novel engagement for users
+  - Instantly knowing what NFTs are new and incoming
+  - Instantly knowing which rented NFTs will be returned soon
+  - Driving engagement

 ### Technical Implementation

 - We have created NFT renting contracts for lenders and renters
-- We have deployed the contracts on Polygon and Moonbeam
+- We have deployed the contracts on Polygon and Avalanche
 - Mixed in some Axelar magic to make the contracts **cross-chain BFF!**
-  - Axelar GMP enables communication among NFTMarket contracts
+  - Axelar GMP enables communication among NFTMarket contracts across chains
-  - Axelar also enables seamless transfer of the NFT from lender to renter
+  - Axelar also enables seamless transfer of the NFT from lender to renter accross chains
   - [Mumbai Polygonscan](https://mumbai.polygonscan.com/address/0x8c787c95e9f1bbc6153336571b7ab58cd57ad98c)
   - [Moonbase Alpha](https://moonbase.moonscan.io/token/0xec19ebb094269b2782fbab3b5ce6e3cb4dea86a2)
   - [Axelar dashboard](https://axelar.network/)
-- Sprinkled SwingXYX to automate token conversion for payments and collateral between ETH and GLMR
+- Sprinkled SwingXYX to automate token conversion for payments and collateral between MATIC and AVAX
 - Designed UI where Lenders and Renters do not need to worry about blockchain details
   - [Our Glorious Deployment URL](https://conveyr.xyz/)